Binal01/BasicFoodApp/README.md

 # BasicFoodApp
-food app using Django framework with Python
+Created a food app using Django framework with Python